saveoursecrets/arb/README.md

 If you have human improvements or corrections to the machine-generated translations you can use the `--overrides` option to prefer human provided translations.

+### Placeholders

+To prevent placeholders from being translated they are converted to XML tags (`<ph>`) and the API requests are configured to ignore translations for those tags.

 ### Test

 Set an API key to run the tests: